benkay86/csv2json/README.md

 {"foo": ["1", "2", "3"], "bar": ["a", "b", "c"]}
 ```

+### JSONL output

+Using the `--jsonl` flag will write out newline-delimited JSON.
+So-called [JSONL or JSON Lines](https://jsonlines.org/).
+This flag is
+ignored when outputting to files based on names.

 ### Output to directory

 Using the `--out-dir <dir>` to write the `.json` file to the output dir.
 It will use the name of the